-Summary 2017: The County of Santa Barbara prepared an AB 1600 Study (or a "nexus study"), as required by the Mitigation Fee Act of 1987, and adopted development impact fees.
+Summary 2018: The County of Santa Barbara prepared an AB 1600 Study (or a "nexus study"), as required by the Mitigation Fee Act of 1987, and adopted development impact fees.
 Upon incorporation, the City inherited and incorporated the County's impact fees for new development.
-In 2016, Public Works staff presented to the City Council the AB 1600 Annual Financial Reports for the City of Goleta's Development Impact Fees.
-The Council also voted to make annual adjustments to the Development Impact Fee rates automatic based upon the Construction Cost Index that the Engineer News Record publishes via Reso.
-No. 16-24.
-Lastly, as discussed on page 17 of the City's Two-Year Budget Plan for Fiscal Years 2017/18 and 2018/19, the City will be completing a Development Impact Fee Nexus Fee Study in Fiscal Year 2017/18.
+In 2016, Public Works staff presented to the City

+Council the AB 1600 Annual Financial Reports for the City of Goleta's Development Impact Fees.
+The Council also voted to make annual adjustments to the Development Impact Fee rates automatic based upon the Construction Cost Index that the Engineer News Record publishes via Resolution No. 16-24.
+Lastly, as discussed on page 17 of the City's Two-Year Budget Plan for Fiscal Years 2017/18 and 2018/19, the City planned to complete a Development Impact Fee Nexus Fee Study in Fiscal Year 2017/18.
+On December 10, 2018, the City Planning Commission conducted a public hearing and adopted Resolution No. 18-11, which recommends that the City Council adopt a new Citywide Development Impact Fee Ordinance (Case No. 18-127-ORD).
+City staff plans to take the new ordinance to City Council in early 2019 for consideration.